Venom-Softworks-LLC/Release/README.md

-# Welcome to Venom.
-By Venom Softworks.
+Venom - Venom Softworks

-# Credits:
+# Credits
 // Mouse6666 - DLL, C# Coding
 // SinsDev - Design, Hub Coding
 // SympactDev - LUA Coding, C# Coding

-# HOW TO INSTALL:
+# How to install

 Click on Venom.exe and the setup will be started.